Srixx24/Hacksprint/README.md

 - **Inspirational Quotes**: A random quote from a curated list is displayed to inspire users throughout their day.
 - **Time Display**: The current time is prominently displayed in a large, readable format.
 - **Google Search Bar**: Fully functional search bar.
-- **Moon Phase Information**: Live data on the current phase of the moon is displayed in the corner of the screen.
-- **GitHub Links**: Quick access buttons to the project maintainers' GitHub profiles.
+- **Useful Links**: Quick access buttons to the project maintainers' GitHub profiles, Tarot, Runes, I Ching, Planetary Positions & Transits, Horoscopes, and Space News.

 ## Files💫💫💫